Teng Lab Experiment Participation

 What studies are currently running in the lab?

-E-mail List: Sign up here to let us know you're interested, and to stay in the loop about new participation opportunities!
+E-mail List: Sign up here(link is external) to let us know you're interested, and to stay in the loop about new participation opportunities!
+Your information is only used for occasional email announcements and never released to anyone outside the lab.

 What does participation involve?

-More about our methods
+More about the methods we use

 What kinds of studies do we do?
 The details depend on each individual experiment, which we will describe to interested participants during recruitment.
 Generally our experimental sessions are between 20 minutes and 2 hours long (depending on the study) and involve some combination of the following methods: